KILTprotocol/docs/docs/develop/01_sdk/04_integrate/04_extension_api.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The KILT Extension API is a JavaScript and TypeScript library that provides helper functions for interacting with KILT extensions.
+The KILT Extension API is a JavaScript and TypeScript library that provides helper functions for backend, frontend, and browser-based applications interacting with KILT extensions.
 It facilitates communication between your application and KILT extensions.

 ## Installation